 The Civic Action Plan development process is an opportunity for all campuses to maximize the impact of engagement for students, communities, and our shared world.
 This template provides guiding questions and considerations for campuses to discuss during Civic Action Plan development.
 Download and use this template as a starting point for your own plan!

-This tool, developed by Utah Campus Compact (UTCC), is meant to be a companion piece to the Campus Compact Civic Action Planning process that was initiated by the 30th Anniversary Campus Compact Civic Action Statement.
-UTCC intends for it to be used for elective self-study and peer review processes.
-Utah Campus Compact encourages member campuses to see the Civic Action Planning as an interactive process that can further meaningful and reciprocal relationships with community partners for many years to come.
+This tool, developed originally by Utah Campus Compact, is meant to be a companion piece to the Campus Compact Civic Action Planning process that was initiated by the 30th Anniversary Campus Compact Civic Action Statement.
+It can be downloaded and used for elective self-study and peer review processes.
+Campus Compact encourages member campuses to see the Civic Action Planning as an interactive process that can further meaningful and reciprocal relationships with community partners for many years to come.

-This tool, developed by Missouri Campus Compact (MCC), is meant to be a companion piece to the Campus Compact Civic Action Planning process that was initiated by the 30th Anniversary Campus Compact Civic Action Statement.
-In this document, MCC outlines very basic steps and corresponding resources that could be helpful no matter the actual content of the plan.
+This tool, developed originally by Missouri Campus Compact, is meant to be a companion piece to the Campus Compact Civic Action Planning process that was initiated by the 30th Anniversary Campus Compact Civic Action Statement.
+This document outlines very basic steps and corresponding resources that could be helpful no matter the actual content of the plan.
 The following information provides more specifics, examples, tools, and resources that may be beneficial to you as you begin this process on your campus.

 Ways To Go Bolder